 Legged robots can operate in environments where wheeled platforms often struggle, including stairs, debris, discontinuous footholds, and uneven outdoor terrain.
 Quadrupedal robots are especially useful because they provide stable support and can traverse complex terrain while carrying onboard sensing and computation~\cite{tranzatto2022cerberus}.
 Many target applications of quadrupedal robots are time-sensitive.
 For example, in fire rescue~\cite{unitree_fire_rescue}, rapid reconnaissance and response can reduce risk to firefighters and save more lives and property.
 Even in routine service scenarios such as hospital delivery or campus logistics, efficient navigation through sequences of waypoints is highly desirable.

 Achieving high speed in the real world requires more than fast straight-line locomotion.
 Navigation in buildings and cluttered spaces involves frequent direction changes to follow corridors, pass doorways, and maneuver around corners.
 These maneuvers can be viewed as reaching a sequence of goals.
-For example, when leaving the room through a doorway, one needs to first reach the doorway (the initial goal), and then change the direction to navigate to somewhere outside the room (the subsequent goal).
-A stop-and-go behavior at each turn largely increases overall traversal time, while turning too aggressively without anticipation risks instability and falls.
+For example, when leaving a room through a doorway, one needs to first reach the doorway (the initial goal), and then change the direction to navigate to a location outside the room (the subsequent goal).
+A stop-and-go behavior at each turn greatly increases overall traversal time, while turning too aggressively without anticipation risks instability and falls.

 To date, most legged locomotion controllers are designed to track commanded base velocities~\cite{miki2022learning, zhuang2023robot, dialmpc2025}.
 This approach is effective for producing robust gaits, but it places the responsibility for when and how much to turn on an operator or an upstream navigation module that must generate velocity and yaw commands.
 More recently, goal-conditioned approaches learn local navigation by conditioning the policy on a target goal, reducing the need for manual velocity commands~\cite{rudin2022advanced, zhang2024learning, he2024abs}.
 However, most existing formulations and evaluations focus on reaching a single terminal goal.
-They do not directly target the setting where the robot must traverse a \emph{sequence} of local goals at speed, where the primary challenge is the direction changing between successive goals.
+They do not directly target the setting where the robot must traverse a \emph{sequence} of local goals at speed, where the primary challenge is the direction change between successive goals.